Can I play games on Linux?

 So why am I covering this topic then?

-Because I have been asked questions about playing games on Linux several times and I wanted to come up with a Linux gaming guide that could answer all those question.
+Because I have been asked questions about playing games on Linux several times and I wanted to come up with a Linux gaming guide that could answer all those questions.
 And remember, it’s not just gaming on Ubuntu I am talking about here.
 I am talking about Linux in general.

 Can you play games on Linux?

 Yes, you can play games on Linux and no, you cannot play ‘all the games’ in Linux.